Serena Williams Celebrates Her Pregnancy At ‘Pre-Push Party’

+She then shared footage from her “pre-push party” where she was treated to a manicure, facial and foot massage.
+Serena also was sure to mention that the surprise spa day included “great friendships and great champagne… if you’re drinking it,” she joked.

-Serena’s five year old daughter Olympia also joined in on the relaxing spa day and enjoyed a relaxing facial alongside her glowing mama.
+Serena’s 5-year-old daughter Olympia also joined in on the relaxing spa day and enjoyed a relaxing facial alongside her glowing mama.
 “Baby No. 2 is on the way after, you know, lots of time waiting,” Serena continued in the video.
 “So, how am I feeling about it?
 Excited, anxious, nervous, happy … all of the above.”

 She later shared how loved she felt from the family-filled day, explaining to viewers that she “Feels so loved today.
 Everyone’s here.
 Family’s here.
 We’re all just relaxed.
 I feel loved and relaxed.”